 Dogmatic interpretations of prophecy, which later turn out to have been erroneous, can destroy our credibility with others.
 Such mistaken dogmatism can even, over time, dull the keen edge of our own expectancy of Christ's return.

 Attempting to foretell the future by interpreting current events is not a disease peculiar to the Church.
 In his library, my father-in-law had a book titled How to Prepare for the Coming Crash.
 Published in 1971, that book insisted that a worldwide conspiracy of bankers would force us into a chaotic economic depression in 1972 and no later than 1973.
 What happened?
 Well, the author read the signs wrong.

 That people who try to foretell the future make such bad guesses need not prevent us from thinking about the end times.
 We are certain that Christ is coming again.
 And His coming is imminent, although we cannot necessarily be certain that it is immediate.

 While we were on our first home assignment during missionary service in Italy, a couple of people asked me: "Since you live in the Mediterranean area, aren't you able to see quite clearly the fulfillment of many end-time prophecies?"

-I must confess that I do not spend a lot of time trying to match news reports with prophetic passages in the Bible.
+I must confess that I do not spend much time trying to match news reports with prophetic passages in the Bible.
 Sure, when books by Hal Lindsey and Salem Kirban were popular, I read some of their stuff.
-However, I did not share their apparent confidence that they could match up current newspaper headlines with biblical prophecies.
+However, I did not share their confidence that they could match current newspaper headlines with biblical prophecies.